Ships starting with W

 5 October 1920 sailed Portsmouth Harbour

-17 January 1921 berthed at Templepreedy from Port Arthur
+17 January 1921 berthed at Templepreedy from Port Arthur, Texas

 1921 RFA manned

 9 December 1921 while berthed on the River Clyde was hit by another vessel which had been involved in an accident with two other ships.
-All four ships were damaged - in the case of War Afridi to her bow.
-The matter of blame was heard in the Scottish High Court in 1924.
+All four ships were damaged - in the case of WAR AFRIDI to her bow.
+The matter of blame was heard in the Scottish High Court in 1923.
 The other ships involved were the ss Bogota, the ss Alconda and a tug Samson

 3 January 1922 in collision with a tug Waban - location currently unknown but reported in a US Congress report of 1926